 Are You Sure You Really Want to Donate It?

-Some classic toys like dollhouses, train sets, wooden toys and ride-on toys will stand the test of time and can be saved and passed on from generation to generation, but consider this, if and only if you have the space.
+Some classic toys like dollhouses, train sets, wooden toys and ride-on toys will stand the test of time and can be saved and passed on from generation to generation, but consider this option, only if you have the space to store them.

 First Check For Recalls